faisalmemon/audio-setup/README.md

 ## Video Requirements

 Udemy is the main place I want to post videos.
-They have a [Video Specification](https://support.udemy.com/hc/en-us/articles/229232767-Video-Standards-and-Choosing-a-Camera) which is summarised as:
+They have an [Audio Video Specification](https://support.udemy.com/hc/en-us/articles/229232767-Video-Standards-and-Choosing-a-Camera) which is summarised as:

-### Udemy Video Specification

-#### Video settings
+### Video settings

 Attribute | Setting | Comment
 --- | --- | ---